 FemiLift is all about improving women’s well-being and quality of life.
 It does so by addressing issues such as stress urinary incontinence and vaginal atrophy.
 It helps both young women after childbirth and more mature women during and after menopause.
 But it is not so publicly known it has considerable benefits for female cancer and breast cancer survivors of all ages, too.

 The Wikipedia definition of “cancer survivors” is very simple.
 A cancer survivor is a person with cancer of any type who is still living.
 It was created to describe the broad experience on the cancer continuum — living with, during, and beyond a cancer diagnosis.
 However, the everyday life of these brave people is not simple at all, especially women.

 The most common cancer type diagnosed in women according to surveys 2012-2016 is breast cancer.
-When it comes to these female survivors, they must endure what’s referred to as “collateral damage”.
+Many of the women who are afflicted by it deal with the consequence of having to surgically remove one or both of their breasts.
+Luckily, modern solutions such as fat grafting allow full breast reconstruction.
+Still, many of these female survivors must endure what’s referred to as “collateral damage”.
 This predicament can be quite devastating to their emotional and sexual life.
 Modern life-saving treatments include Chemo and radiotherapy, as well as hormonal therapies.
 These treatments, in many cases may cause very severe side effects.

 Other than vaginal atrophy, breast cancer therapy side effects may include:

 - Vulvar dystrophy

 - Skin Rashes

 The women who are still in their fertile years are essentially experiencing menopausal symptoms.
 Their self-esteem and femininity are in jeopardy, which in some cases can lead to severe unhappiness and even depression.